 Fundraising success is an art and a science.
 Fortunately, when you get the science right, you create lots of room to grow skillful at the art and maximize your fundraising potential.

 Below, you’ll read about the seven drivers of fundraising success.
 A driver, part of the science of fundraising, is a habitual activity that creates a climate that encourages donor involvement.
 In many ways, drivers are like highway systems.
 They speed donors and supporters to you around barriers, congestion, and distractions.
 Once these special people arrive, the drivers offer an attractive destination that invites lingering.
+To be successful with your fundraising planning you need to be aware of these drivers and include them in your plans.

 Attracting People, especially those with an interest in your cause and the means to fund it.